-The Choir at Fort Street is under the direction of Marilyn Biery and sings for the 11:00 a.m. worship service from September through June.
-Rehearsals are on Sunday mornings from 9:30-10:30 in the choir loft.
+The Choir at Fort Street is under the interim direction of Dorothy Duensing and sings for the 11:00 a.m. worship service from September through June.
+Rehearsals are on Sunday mornings from 9:15-10:30 in the choir loft.
 No audition is necessary, and new members are always welcome.

 Leslie Douglass Mason, soprano